nnagewad/holzer/README.md

 ## About
 - This project was inspired by the works of Jenny Holzer and Bruce Nauman.
 - Both cities and country will change at random and are not at sync with one another.
+- To add to that, refresh of both cities and countries is set to random.
+Thus, everytime this application is used there is no telling what the refresh rate would be for either.
-- In doing so, this creates a sense of disorientation of what we come to understand both the geographic and political boundaries that has long been established.
+- In doing so, this creates a sense of disorientation of what we come to understand both the geographic and political boundaries that has long been established by governing bodies.

 ## Data
 - Data is coming from the Trending locations on Twitter, both city and country.